Coding Quests

 fullscreen = config.get_value("video", "fullscreen", false)

-Important: Always use user:// for save paths, not res://.
-The user:// directory is writable at runtime and maps to the user's app data folder. res:// is your project directory and is read-only in exported builds.
+Important: Save to user://, never res://.
+The user:// directory is writable at runtime and maps to the player's app data folder. res:// is your project directory, and it's read-only in exported builds.
+Saving there works in the editor, then silently fails for every player.

 func save_game() -> void: